 Natalie has been teaching elementary, middle, and high school for more than 20 years.
 She is currently teaching Modern World History and U.S. History in the Central Valley.
-Previously, Natalie managed a Teaching American History Grant and currently serves as a Program Assistant for Secondary History/Social Studies in her district in the San Francisco Bay Area.
-In her work with CCSS and the California Geographic Alliance, Natalie has advocated for History/Social Studies education on Capitol Hill.
+Previously, Natalie managed a Teaching American History Grant, served as a Program Assistant for Secondary History/Social Studies, and taught in the San Francisco Bay Area.
+In her work with CCSS and the California Geographic Alliance, Natalie has advocated for History/Social Studies education in Sacramento and on Capitol Hill.
 She has been recognized as a Teacher of Excellence and Teacher of the Year.
 She has B.A.s in Journalism, Social Science, and History.
 Additionally, she earned a M.A. in Education with an emphasis in Curriculum, Teaching, and Learning.
 Natalie is a National Geographic Certified Educator, a Leading Edge Certified teacher for Online and Blended Learning, and a Google Certified Innovator.

 Central Area Vice President - Valerie Doherty

 Valerie is a retired fourth grade teacher, and continues to be an active contributor to CCSS while maintaining a seat in the local council, Golden Valley Council for the Social Studies.
 She enjoys volunteering and most recently served as a judge during History Day in Stanislaus County.
 She vows to continue her support and encourage more schools to participate.
 She is always inspired by the level of commitment to history/social studies shown by all members of CCSS.